The love of blue should not eclipse

 A plot or storyline can be outlined in a more or less random string of images.
 If you want to, you just have to massage them into shape to make them seem like they were destined to appear together.

 Good lord, listen to me, I’ve only just started translating.
+And I might be terrible at it.
 So ignore me, or don’t.
 It doesn’t matter.

 This star really cares for you.
 It sends out tiny formules to subtly alter your life – waves the size of solar fields flow through the gaps between things whilst hugging each living crowd, and silent material